|

 to help you out on your deadly mission.
 Be awhere however that some your enemies

 can use weapons too and you can lose a lot life fast here.
-Sure, the graphics
+Vigilante is a fun but simple action game that isn't

 much fun to play after the quest has been beaten.